nicknash/RelaSharp/README.md

 ## Overview

 RelaSharp is a tool I developed for verifying lock and wait-free algorithms in C#.
-It is inspired by Relacy and CHESS.
+It is inspired by Relacy (hence the name RelaSharp) and CHESS.
 I mostly wrote it in order to get a better feel for memory models in general, but it is also genuinely useful for vastly increasing confidence in lock-free code, or even exhaustively verifying that the code is correct.

+RelaSharp is aimed at intricate tests of small lock-free algorithms, it's not aimed at large applications (and currently requires some source level instrumentation, anyway).

 ## Example